LaunchCodeEducation/data-analysis-curriculum/content/intro-to-data/reading/project-life-cycle/_index.md

 ## Understanding the Problem

-The first step in a data analysis project revolves around understanding what if any problem you are trying to solve.
+The first step in a data analysis project revolves around understanding what, if any, problem you are trying to solve.
 Business or organizational stakeholders will usually provide clear objectives or key deliverables to help you better grasp what information they want.
 This will help with scoping a project and targeting specific data for analysis.
 Like any project, asking clarifying questions related to the problem is crucial during this stage so that it can help shape expectations, methods or techniques, and outcomes.

 Below are the key questions you want to answer during this stage:
 - What problem are you trying to solve or address?
-- Who are the main stakeholders
+- Who are the main stakeholders?
 - What value will this bring to your organization?

 ## Collecting Data

-Once you understand the problem and have clear objectives and goals you can begin to collect data related to those criteria.
+Once you understand the problem and have clear objectives and goals, you can begin to collect data related to those criteria.
 Sometimes data is already provided that needs to be cleaned in preparation for exploration and model building.
-If data is not already provided the goal is to use the questions and outline from the initial problem so that you can target relevant sources for your data.
+If data is not already provided, the goal is to use the questions and outline from the initial problem so that you can target relevant sources for your data.

 Below are the key questions you want to answer during this stage:
 - What are the relevant sources of data?